Frontmatter---name: 06b-Bicep CodeGendescription: Expert Azure Bicep IaC specialist...model: ["GPT-5.5"] # (1)!tools: [list of allowed tools] # (2)!handoffs: - label: "Step 6: Deploy" agent: 07b-Bicep Deploy # (3)! prompt: "Deploy the Bicep templates..."---# Body (≤ 500 lines)## MANDATORY: Read Skil

 must_fix findings block workflow progression.

-Conditional Pass 3: Pass 3 of the 3-pass rotating lens review is now conditional —
+Conditional passes (when multi-pass is opted in): Pass 3 of the rotating lens review is

-it only runs if Pass 2 returned ≥1 must_fix finding.
-If Pass 2 returns zero must_fix
+conditional — it only runs if Pass 2 returned ≥1 must_fix finding.
+If Pass 2 returns zero

 Context Shredding for Challenger Inputs: The challenger is instructed to apply context compression tiers when loading predecessor artefacts for review: